inexorgame-obsolete/wiki-mirror/General-Renewal-Strategy.md

-The structure and dependencies in Inexor are as follows:
+The structure and dependencies in Inexor could be exemplary (and highly incomplete) displayed as follows:

 _**Most widely effecting parts on the bottom, most visible parts at the top**_